dave-ai/International-Astronautical-Congress-LaTeX-template/README.md

 It was used to submit the following papers:
 - S. Farì and D. Grande, “Vector field-based guidance development for launch vehicle re-entry via actuated parafoil”, Dubai, UAE, 2021.
-- S. Farì, ``The Vertical Landing Vehicles Library (VLVLib): a Modelica-based approach to high-fidelity simulation and verification of GNC systems for reusable rockets'', Paris, France, 2022.
+- S. Farì, "The Vertical Landing Vehicles Library (VLVLib): a Modelica-based approach to high-fidelity simulation and verification of GNC systems for reusable rockets", Paris, France, 2022.

 Feel free to use or modify this template, but please consider it to be distributed under the BSD 2-clause license.
 In other words, don't remove